Marsheek/base-subscription-app/README.md

 # README

 This is a base subscription app configured that has had the devise controller and registration views configured with stripe payments.
-In order to configure to the desired payment settings refer to https://stripe.com/docs/subscriptions/tutorial
+In order to configure to the desired payment settings refer to https://stripe.com/docs/subscriptions/tutorial updating the stripe keys from test to live.

 ##Design
 The design is plain bootstrap and set up with a home page with two different signup buttons and some text.